rkhdhvl/RxJava2_LiveData_testing/README.md

-# Unit Testing Rxjava in conjunction with ViewModel
+# Unit Testing RxJava2 in conjunction with ViewModel